lm862003/codex/README.md

 - Click anywhere on the map to query the Census Bureau geocoder and retrieve the census tract.
 - Fetch population data from the decennial census (default year 2010).
 - Display the population in a pop-up on the map.
+- Responses are cached locally to minimize Census API calls.

 ## Requirements